 The Home Depot is the best place online to get your new Ariens.
 At most Home Depots, Ariens offers free white glove delivery service.
-The Ariens Sno-Thro will be shipped to your local Ariens authorized servicing dealer, who will complete 100% assembly of unit and inspect it prior to home delivery.
-The multi-point inspection includes, operators manual confirmation, set tire pressure, check fluid levels, and file warranty registration information.
-If an Ariens authorized dealer is not in your shipping area, the Sno-Thro will ship mostly assembled, directly to you via regular truck delivery, simple set-up instructions will be included with unit.
+The Ariens Sno-Thro will be shipped to your local Ariens authorized servicing dealer, who will complete 100% assembly of the unit and inspect it prior to home delivery.
+The multi-point inspection includes operators manual confirmation, set tire pressure, check fluid levels, and file warranty registration information.
+If an Ariens authorized dealer is not in your shipping area, the Sno-Thro will ship mostly assembled, directly to you via regular truck delivery, simple set-up instructions will be included with the unit.
 To confirm White Glove Delivery availability prior to purchasing, call 888-927-4367 option #2

 Be Careful!
 This snow blower is also sold through online-only retailers!
 MAKE SURE YOU ARE GETTING A Model 921030 with Auto-Turn not the older 921022 with the lever controlled remote wheel lock steering!
 Their price may be $50 less than Home Depot, but make sure they have a good reputation of taking care of you after the sale.
 You may find other “factory-direct discount” stores and websites trying to sell it, but make sure they can and will get you service if you ever need it.

 Value: At $1099 it is a good value.